kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 "Import into SCCM" will then create the application + deployment type using the information provided in the GUI.

+As a detection method, we check for the presence of the SWID-Tag file.
+Since it's generated after a succesfull installation, and removed again on uninstallation, it's safe to use this and removes all complexity on finding an appropriate detection method.

 The list of DP's and DP-Groups is multi-selectable, so just hold CTRL and select the DP and/or DP-groups you want to start the distribution to and click "Distribute Content"

 Finally, you can generate 2 collections based on the Application-Name with the suffixes "-Install" & "-Uninstall".
 They can be further customized with a pre & suffix of your choice.